nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/low_power_configuration.rst

 * :kconfig:option:`CONFIG_CHIP_SED_IDLE_INTERVAL` to a value in milliseconds that determines how often the device wakes up to poll for data in the idle state (for example, ``1000``).
 * :kconfig:option:`CONFIG_CHIP_SED_ACTIVE_INTERVAL` to a value in milliseconds that determines how often the device wakes up to poll for data in the active state (for example, ``200``).

+You can also configure the SED active threshold to make the device stay active for some time after the network activity, instead of going to idle state immediately.
+The reason to use this functionality is to make the device wait for potentially delayed incoming traffic and avoid energy-wasting retransmissions.
+The higher the threshold value, the greater the communication reliability, but it also leads to higher power consumption.
+In practice, it is reasonable to set a non-zero threshold time only for devices using :kconfig:option:`CONFIG_CHIP_SED_IDLE_INTERVAL` value bigger than a few seconds.
+To configure the SED active threshold, set the following Kconfig option:

+* :kconfig:option:`CONFIG_CHIP_SED_ACTIVE_THRESHOLD` to a value in milliseconds that determines how long the device stays in the active mode after network activity.

 Synchronized Sleepy End Device (SSED) configuration in Matter
 -------------------------------------------------------------